zekrowm/planning_python_public/README.md

    - If ArcPro is installed, libraries such as `arcpy` and other useful dependencies are already included.
    - However, your organization may restrict the installation of additional libraries like `geopandas` or `rapidfuzz`.
    - If unrestricted, note that `geopandas` conflicts with `arcpy`, so you will need to create a separate Python environment to use it.
-2. **Home Computer without ArcPro:**
+2. **Home Computer with Python Installed:**
-   - On a personal system, you can install libraries using `pip` without organization restrictions.
+   - On a personal system, you can install Python and any libraries using `pip` without organization restrictions.
    - Keep in mind that `arcpy` is unavailable outside of ArcPro/ArcMap environments, so certain features relying on `arcpy` won't work.

 Where possible, we will provide both `arcpy` and `geopandas` versions of geospatial scripts to accomodate these different setups.